photo17

 2. Common Types of Affiliate Fraud

 Affiliate marketing has become a cornerstone of performance-based growth strategies across industries.
-However, its success has also made it a target for exploitation.
-Affiliate fraud undermines program integrity, drains advertising budgets, distorts analytics, and damages brand reputation.
-The financial impact is measurable, but the hidden costs—such as reduced partner trust and operational disruption—can be even more damaging over time.
+However, its success has also made it a target for affiliate fraud, sometimes called affiliate marketing fraud, which can undermine program integrity, drain advertising budgets, distort analytics, and damage brand reputation.
+Understanding how to detect and prevent affiliate fraud is essential for sustainable program growth.

 As affiliate ecosystems grow more complex, so do the tactics used by fraudulent actors.
 To ensure program sustainability, advertisers must implement rigorous fraud detection protocols, preventative strategies, and use specialized software.
 This article outlines how affiliate fraud works, how to detect and prevent it, and which tools are most effective in safeguarding your performance marketing operations.